Stefafrontani/microservices-with-reactjs-and-nodejs/README.md

 Despite having created a pod like above, We should create pods through "deployment" because deployments will work as managers of those containers and keep them alive (restart if container crashed and updated those containers with the most recent code, assuming we write some new code for exmaple)

+Change file to posts-depl.yaml
+apiVersion: apps/v1
+kind: Deployment
+metadata:
+  name: posts-depl
+spec:
+  replicas:
+  selector:
+    matchLabels:
+      app: posts          // Get every pod ever created with the name "posts". app: posts could be whatever, pepe: lucas.
+It is just a key value pair
+  template:
+    metadata:
+      labels:
+        app: posts        // Exact configuration of the pod  we want to deploymente to create.
+We want the pod to have a label of app: posts spec

 ## Commands Cheatsheet